Soypete/Production-Go-Examples/ex-1-local-env/README.md

 [link to dotfiles](https://github.com/Soypete/dotfiles/blob/main/vim/vimrc)

 ### Additional exercise:
-You can create a `golangci-lint.yml` to store the configurations of our linters.
-An example file can be found [here](ex-1-local-env/.golangci-lint.yml).
-Additional configurations can also be found in [this file](https://github.com/golangci/golangci-lint/blob/master/.golangci.example.yml).
-And a `golangci-lint.yml` file to any local go repo you have and run the `golangci-lint run` command.
+You can create a `.golangci.yml` to store the configurations of your linters.
+An example file can be found [here](.golangci.yml).
+Additional configurations can also be found in [this file](https://github.com/golangci/golangci-lint/blob/master/.golangci.reference.yml).
+Add a `.golangci.yml` file to any local go repo you have and run the `golangci-lint run` command.
 Change the linter configs and try again.